SAEFP/etee-controllers-with-meta-quest-pro/README.md

 Then, launch Air Link from the HMD to establish a connection with your PC.

 4. Press the menu button (three horizontal lines) on the left Quest controller.
-Select the Space Callibrator icon.
+Select the Space Calibrator icon.

-4. Callibrate your Quest controllers with Vive Ultimate trackers.
+4. _Calibrate your Quest controllers with Vive Ultimate trackers._

-Follow the callibration process to calibrate your Quest controllers with the Vive Ultimate Trackers.
+Follow the calibration process to calibrate your Quest controllers with the Vive Ultimate Trackers.

 The system may only allow fpr one Quest Controllers which is alright.

-5. After the callibration, you should see the Vive ultimate trackers in VR.
+5. After the calibration, you should see the Vive ultimate trackers in VR.

 6. Exit Steam VR.
 Place the Quest controllers outside the VR boundary.
 Turn on your Etee controllers (They should remain off until this step).
 Do not forget to connect your Etee Dongle to your PC.
 Restart Steam VR.